HABITAT LEARNING LAB:

 • Bees are usually covered in hairs, appearing fuzzy.

-• Wasps have a shiny body, sometimes with a few hairs.
+• Wasps have a shiny body, sometimes with a few bristles.

-• Bees have short, broad hind legs, often used for carrying pollen.
+• Bees have stout, broad hind legs, often modified for carrying pollen.

 • Wings

-• The wings on a bee are more short and round in shape and touch or overlap when the bee is at rest.
+• The wings on a bee are more stout in shape and touch or overlap on top of the abdomen when the bee is at rest.

-• The wings on a wasp are long and slender and lay in line with the wasp's body when the wasp is at rest.
+• The wings on a wasp are long and slender and lay in line with the abdomen when the wasp is at rest.

 • Diet